AztecProtocol/aztec-packages/docs/docs/reference/developer_references/smart_contract_reference/storage/private_state.md

 #include_code view_notes /noir-projects/aztec-nr/value-note/src/balance_utils.nr rust

 There's also a limit on the maximum number of notes that can be returned in one go.
-To find the current limit, refer to [this file](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/note/constants.nr) and look for `MAX_NOTES_PER_PAGE`.
+To find the current limit, refer to [this file (GitHub link)](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/note/constants.nr) and look for `MAX_NOTES_PER_PAGE`.

 The key distinction is that this method is unconstrained.
 It does not perform a check to verify if the notes actually exist, which is something the [`get_notes`](#get_notes) method does under the hood.
 Therefore, it should only be used in an unconstrained contract function.